keerthidasala/keerthidasala.github.io/_pages/about.md

 ## **News**
+* **July 2020** - Our paper on “Synchronized Uplink time of Arrival Localization - A Measurement driven Evaluation” has been accepted for publication in IEEE VTC 2020.
+This paper is based on my summer internship work at Bell Labs.

 * **July 2020** – I am excited to organize the [N2Women Event](https://n2women.comsoc.org/meetings/) at IEEE INFOCOM 2020.

 * **July 2020** – Presenting my work on *SIMBA* at IEEE INFOCOM 2020 virtual conference.